LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[SMALLBUSINESS-RENT]] - if rent is low, businesses can sell for different prices if they also practice transparency and democratic shaping
 - [[SOIL-A]] - A Textural Classification of Soils
 - [[SOLAR-ENERGY-A]] - "Land-sparing" solar installations save land and use land wisely
-- [[SOMATIC-HEAL-WHITENESS]] - Healing internalized white-supremacy start with healing the relationship to ourselves
+- [[SOMATIC-HEAL-WHITENESS]] - Healing internalized white-supremacy starts with healing the relationship to ourselves
 - [[SPIRIT-A]] - No Title
 - [[SPIRIT-PODCASTS]] - No Title
 - [[SPIRIT-TRANSFORMATION]] - spiritual transformation